Batoolsyedaz/StudyHub/README.md

-# 📚 StudyHub Dashboard
+# 📚 StudyHub

-A modern and responsive study management dashboard built with **React**.
+A modern and responsive full stack study management dashboard built with **React js, node.js**.
 It helps you manage tasks, notes, GPA calculations, and focused Pomodoro sessions,
 while also giving you **daily motivation, study tips, and fun facts**.